Gallery at HOTA closure and new HOTA Gallery

 How will HOTA Gallery stay connected to patrons and artists during the construction period?

-The recently introduced Artists Pass will encourage local artists to visit HOTA and engage with art and other creatives.
+The HOTA Artists Pass will encourage local artists to visit HOTA and engage with art and other creatives.

 From July 2019, the HOTA Foyer display will include key works from the Gold Coast City Collection and will remain in place until late 2020.